Light Tank M2A1.

 Light Tank M2A2.

 This vehicle, serial number 11, was the first M2A2 light tank to be manufactured.
 The striking twin turret layout provided the ability to engage threats from multiple directions.
 The commander's cupola is visible on the larger left turret.
 The drivers' doors are open on this vehicle as well, and it is apparent that the driver would have an easier time egressing under duress than the assistant driver, since the bow machine gun mount precluded adding a door in the hull front plate for him.
-An axe is stowed on the tank's right side, and a shovel would normally be stowed below it, however the strap for the shovel blade is damaged on this tank.
+An axe is stowed on the tank's right side, and a shovel would normally be stowed below it, however the strap for the shovel blade appears damaged on this tank.
 (Picture from Development of Armored Vehicles, volume 1: Tanks.)

 Top